NFDI4BIOIMAGE/Cologne-Hackathon-2023/Topics/REMBI-Mapping/README.md

 - Go the reverse way, i.e. do all above steps for export out of OMERO into structure
   - Use the [OMERO-ARC exporter](https://github.com/cmohl2013/omero-cli-transfer/tree/arc)

-> Continue in particular with an REMBI - ARC mapping initiative towards RDM-compliant bioimaging metadata in ARCs as part of the [OMERO-ARC project](https://www.denbi.de/de-nbi-events-archive/1614-towards-omero-and-arc-interoperability-for-rdm-compliant-bio-image-data) at the upcoming de.NBI hackathon in Bielfeld.
+> Continue in particular with the **REMBI - ARC mapping initiative** towards RDM-compliant bioimaging metadata in ARCs as part of the [OMERO-ARC project](https://www.denbi.de/de-nbi-events-archive/1614-towards-omero-and-arc-interoperability-for-rdm-compliant-bio-image-data) at the upcoming de.NBI hackathon in Bielfeld.
 > Work in this group was also preparatory work for this upcoming hackathon.

 > Moreover, focus on technical implementations enabling OMERO-ARC interoperability of RDM-compliant metadata.